maiktreya/petit-rentier-HFCS/readme.md

 - Class (as it expected to become growingly less significant).

-- Age (because even considering the natural positive correlation between wealth and age, there is a generalised trend in the last decades, especially among western European countries, towards a growing gap between the wealth of young and other age groups.
+- Age because (even considering the natural positive correlation between wealth and age), there is a generalised trend in the last decades, especially among western European countries, towards a growing gap between the wealth of young and other age groups.
 The preliminary interpretation suggests a growing importance of age clusters for wealth distribution and increasing negative effect on wealth associated to young citizens as compared to the gaps and influence of previous decades.

 - In the empirical part, we build our Methodology I'm another important hypothesis: Standard OLS does not correctly grasp  the highly un linear nature of wealth empirical Distributions and RIF regressions on quantiles and Gini should be more robust. for completeness, we report regressions for these 3 main statistics in order to understand the nature of the highly skewed nature of wealth distributions.
 A nature which we would analyse to finalize our work through the reconstruction of empirical distribution functions through smoothing algorithms.